hana2808/Loan_Project/README.md

 6. **Local Flask Application**

-## **Structure**
+#### **Structure**

 - **api.py**
-  This is the main file that runs your Flask web application.
+  This is the main file that runs the Flask web application.
   It contains the code to start the server, manage routes (URLs), handle user requests (like when they submit a form), and send back responses (like displaying a webpage).

 - **model.py**
-  This file contains the "business logic" or core functionality of your app.
+  This file contains the "business logic" or core functionality of the app.
   For example, here you might have the model that decides if a loan should be approved or rejected based on the data received.
   This is where you write rules, calculations, or algorithms to determine the outcome.